-This marvellous adventure by the Himalaya Land Treks is for people who are looking for an added highlight to their trekking journey in the Khumbu.
+This marvellous adventure by the Himalaya Land Treks is for people who are looking for an added highlight to their trekking journey in Khumbu.
 Major highlights of the Gokyo Lake with Everest base camp trekking include the ethnic Sherpa towns, the base camp of Mount Everest, the sapphire Gokyo Lakes and the vantage points of Kalapatthar and Gokyo Ri (5360m) among many more.

 The Gokyo Lake and Everest Base Camp trek start with a splendid tour of Kathmandu city.
 Kathmandu city has a lot within itself.
 Tiny hand-carved designs from wood to stone, historic monuments to religious temples, traditional durbar squares to unique cultures; Kathmandu is decorated beautifully as a bride.
 Here you will visit the four major UNESCO World Heritage Sites in the city.
 On the way to the street of Kathmandu, you can find many temples and beautiful cultures and traditions.

-The path continues along with many ethnic Sherpa villages like Phakding, Dhole, Machhermo, etc. Trekking through the ethnic community, you get to learn about life, culture, tradition, unity, humanity, and many more.
+The path continues along with many ethnic Sherpa villages like Phakding, Dhole, Machhermo, etc. Trekking through the ethnic community, you get to learn about the life, culture, tradition, unity, humanity, and many more.
 With a beautiful scenario, you can enjoy the beautiful Himalayan culture.
 Their warm gesture makes your journey warmer at the cold Himalayan trials.
 The unique way of hospitality with the motto of “Athithi Devo Bhava” which states for visitors are god.
 Every visitor is greeted with honour and love, every resident even the children are raised with a culture to help others.
 This unique feature of lifestyle and culture in the far face of the nation takes away the heart of travellers.